Updating the database

 MD5Sum of the changeset as it currently exists is compared to the one in the database.
 If they are different, Liquibase will either throw an error alerting you that someone has changed it unexpectedly, or re-executes it depending on the status of the

 runOnChange changeset attribute.

-There are two modes for applying a changeset that has not been run:
+There are several commands that apply a changeset that has not been run:

 SQL update mode